Unmitigated communion: General psychological distress

-Psychological distress is correlated with unmitigated communion as this relates to a couple of interpersonal behaviour which includes, over-involvement with others as well as self neglect.
+Psychological distress is correlated with unmitigated communion as this relates to a couple of interpersonal behaviours which include over-involvement with others as well as self-neglect.
 The psychological distress would cover anxiety and depression as the symptoms.
 The psychological distress might occur in college students, adolescents, and even adults.
-Unlike the unmitigated communion, people with high communion would not have a risk of psychological distress such as anxiety and depression.
-Additionally, one factor of how unmitigated communion is related to psychological distress would be the absence of self-worth.
-This is because the absence of self worth or self-esteem would be related to the depression and anxiety.
-A study also reported that one of the main reason the high level of unmitigated communion would be negative-self view.
+Unlike in unmitigated communion, people with high communion would not have a risk of psychological distress such as anxiety and depression.
+An additional factor of how unmitigated communion is related to psychological distress would be the absence of self-worth.
+This is because the absence of self-worth or self-esteem would be related to the depression and anxiety.
+A study also reported that one of the main reasons for a high level of unmitigated communion would be negative-self view.